 Careers and Graduate Studies

 The rise of cyber-attacks and a heightened awareness of network vulnerability, coupled with a shortage of trained cybersecurity professionals, is creating serious consequences for individuals, corporations and government agencies seeking to protect sensitive information.
-Completing the Cybersecurity degree at Western gives students a competitive edge in the job market, greater employment security, increased earning potential, and opportunity for career advancement.
+Completing the Cybersecurity bachelor's degree at Western gives students a competitive edge in the job market, greater employment security, increased earning potential, and opportunity for career advancement.

 - Cyber Security Manager